Chris Stirewalt

 Christopher W. Stirewalt is an American political analyst who is the politics editor for NewsNation and is a contributing editor for The Dispatch.
 Previously he had worked for the Fox News Channel, which he joined in July 2010.
 He authored and hosted Fox News Halftime Report newsletter and co-hosted the podcast Perino & Stirewalt: I'll Tell You What with Dana Perino.

 Life and career

 Chris Stirewalt, a Wheeling, West Virginia, native, was a 1993 graduate of the Linsly School.
 He began his journalism career at age 17 writing baseball box scores for The Wheeling Intelligencer.
 A 1997 graduate of Hampden-Sydney College in Virginia, he later served as politics editor at the Charleston Daily Mail and West Virginia Media.

 He co-hosted the podcast "Perino & Stirewalt: I'll Tell You What" from 2016 to 2020.
 Stirewalt frequently appeared on Fox News programs.
 His role involved serving as the network's "main on-air analyst of polls and voting trends."
 Stirewalt hosted the weekly Power Play show on Fox.

 Fox News fired Stirewalt in January 2021.
 In February 2021, Stirewalt joined The Dispatch as a contributing editor.

-On May 24, 2022, Stirewalt joined NewsNation as their political editor.
+On May 24, 2022, Stirewalt joined NewsNation as its political editor.

+On January 18, 2024, NewsNation announced that Stirewalt would host a new Sunday public affairs program The Hill Sunday which debuted on March 3, 2024.